 Make sure that you do not incorporate any stock images in your logo design.
 A unique logo has no cliched elements including the stock images.
 Such a logo will lose its credibility and the trust of customers.
 The customers will easily know that the logo design has some borrowed elements.
 This does not speak well for a business that such a logo represents.
 People take such a business less seriously and it impacts them negatively.

 Another issue with the use of stock images is that they are often only for personal use and not for commercial purpose.
 Often, designers fall into the trap.
 They think that they can use the images anywhere.
 But logo creation is a commercial activity when the logo is used for a business.
 So, owner of the stock image may sue you in the court of justice.
 You may have to pay a heavy penalty for using the images for a non-personal purpose.

-Downloading stock images from websites is easy but you will be facing troubles when you incorporate the image in a logo.
+Downloading stock images from websites is easy but you will be facing troubles when you incorporate those images in a logo or website design.
 There are many websites which allow you to download stock vector image.
 Business owners think that since they can download, they can use the image without any issues.
 But that is usually not the case and instead, they come across several troubles.

 04. Use Your Own Logo Concept

 To create a unique logo, have your own concept for the logo.
 You can get one such concept by quickly drawing many concepts on a piece of paper.
 You will have 5-6 sketches from your own thinking and brainstorming.
 Those concepts will be your original drawings.
 Then, select one of them and develop it further into a professional logo.

 05. Use The Colors Strategically

 Another key point to create a unique logo is to pick your colors in your own strategic way.
 Every business has a different brand message to deliver to its target audience.
 Research the business to find out its core message, depending on its specialty.
 Then, select some colors that best convey the message.
 Colors evoke emotions.
 These emotions then help make an impression on the minds of the potential customers.